Learning resources for interdisciplinary scientists

 Using Python in the lab

 MicroPython: If your experiments involve controlling any electronic devices, MicroPython is an excellent choice.
 It runs on wide range of small microcontroller boards like the Raspberry Pi Pico, ESP32/ESP8266, and some Arduino boards.
-The easiest way to get start is using the Pi Pico with the Thonny editor, which has built in support for MicroPython.
+The easiest way to get start is using the Pi Pico (or any other board powered by the Pi Pico’s RP2040 chip) with the Thonny editor, which has built in support for MicroPython.

-Raspberry Pi Pico: The Pi Pico is an inexpensive (£4) and widely available board featuring the Raspberry Pi RP2040 microcontroller that can be purchased with optional WiFi connectivity.
-Getting started with Thonny is very easy, but you also have access to lots low-level features, e.g. direct register access using our rp2040hw library.
+Raspberry Pi Pico: The Pi Pico is an inexpensive (£4) and widely available board featuring the Raspberry Pi RP2040 microcontroller that can be purchased with optional WiFi connectivity (Pi Pico W, £6).
+Getting started is very easy using the open source Thonny editor, but you also have access to lots low-level features, e.g. direct register access using our rp2040hw library.